JLearning5/CSC320projectCCfraud/README.md

 6. Open the project notebook:

-   Navigate to 'notebooks' directory in the Jupyter interface and open 'Toxic_word_detection.ipynb'.
+   Navigate to 'notebooks' directory in the Jupyter interface and open 'Fraud_detection.ipynb'.

 ### Running the Interactive Voilà Interface